xmartlabs/PagerTabStripView/README.md

 #### Button bar style

-In this style the tabs width are equal between the differents tabs and it doesn't adapt to its content size.
+In this style, the width of the tabs is equal between the different tabs and doesn't adapt to its content size.
 The customizable settings are:

 - Spacing between navigation bar items
 - Navigation bar height